 The material you’re going to use for your chainmail will strongly affect its cost as well as the time needed to complete it.
 It is possible to make your chainmail with steel for a more realistic and strong result, but it will be more expensive and extremely time-consuming.

-We chose aluminium to do ours.
-This material is less robust, but it will save us a lot of time (unlike steel, you can work aluminium by hand).
+We chose aluminum to do ours.
+This material is less robust, but it will save us a lot of time (unlike steel, you can work aluminum by hand).

-First, roll the aluminium wire around a 9mm diameter wooden stick (you can easily find this in every DIY store).
+First, roll the aluminum wire around a 9mm diameter wooden stick (you can easily find this in every DIY store).

 NB: Make sure to slide progressively your aluminum wire along the wooden stick, or you may get it stuck and have a hard time removing it at the end.

 Then, cut the rings one by one using a wire cutter.
 Okay right now it’s not too complicated.
 But it gets harder…

 Rings are assembled according to the European “4 in 1” method.
 Its name comes from the fact that every ring goes through four others.